SiteFunnyArea/EarlyRespawnWave/README.md

 This system will be replaced with a new one soon though.

 # When Does A Early Spawnwave Occur
 By default, in the config, an early spawnwave occurs after 2 minutes and 30 seconds after a game begins, and also 2 minutes and 30 seconds after the first spawnwave occurs.
+Those are the only two times an early spawnwave occurs.

 # ERW Spawnable Teams
 There are three teams right now that a player can spawn as when a early-game spawnwave occurs